aklinker1/zeta/README.md

 <- }
 ```

+> To not return a stack trace, set `NODE_ENV=production` in the environment variables.

 Alternatively, you can use the specific error class that extends `HttpError` so you don't have to manually pass the status:

 ```diff